bernardograssi/samba3/README.md

 Choose the best form to run the .py file, one form will be explored here.

 ### IDLE
 Download the .py file and run it in your computer (make sure you have Python installed).
-From the Python Shell, you can test the function using different approaches:
+From the Python Shell, you can test the function by doing this:

 ``` python
 fun(11.50)